How to Deal with Imposter Syndrome at Work

 With milder symptoms, you may consider a specific type of therapy called Cognitive Behavioral Therapy (CBT).
 CBT aims to identify and address our distorted thinking patterns, which will in turn affect our feelings, behaviors, and outcomes.

 Some CBT techniques with examples (but by no means are substitutes for treatment):

 Step 1: Take Notes

-Record the situation (what happened, where and who was involved); your emotions (rate the intensity from 0-100%); and the automatic thoughts that preceded those emotions (rate your confidence from 0-100% on how accurate is each automatic thought).
+Record the situation (what happened, where, and who was involved); your emotions (rate the intensity from 0-100%); and the automatic thoughts that preceded those emotions (rate your confidence from 0-100% on each automatic thought's accuracy).

 Your supervisor mentioned that coworker X from another division just got promoted